mrBellwood84/Kjetil-the-Game/README.md

 ### Note:

-This is my first game ever.
+This is my first game ever, and probably my last using pygame.